shuklarituparn/Conversion-Microservice/README.md

 ## Overview

 The Conversion Microservice is a robust solution designed to handle diverse media operations.
 From cutting videos based on specific time frames to converting them into various formats, taking screenshots, and even adding watermarks, this microservice offers a comprehensive suite of functionalities.

+The site is available to try at : http://videoconversion.heyaadi.ru/

 ## Features